The Course – Hole #1

 The Course – Hole #8

-Hole number 8 is played as both a par 4 at 372 yards or a par 5 at 459 yards.
+Hole number 8 is played as both a par 4 at 369 (blue) yards or a par 5 from the white, red or gold tee box.
 In either case, the yardage is deceptive in that it actually plays longer because it is entirely uphill.
 A well struck drive, will at most, run for perhaps three to four yards and at times not even that.
 Whether played as a par four or five it is best to place your drive from center to left side of the fairway.
 The putting surface is guarded on either side by bunkers.

 The Course – Hole #9

-Hole number 9 is a 508 yard par 5 dogleg left.
+Hole number 9 is a par 5 from all four tee boxes with a dogleg left.
 A very good finishing hole where the player rarely is putting his third shot.
 There is out of bounds left; aim for the right center of the fairway otherwise you will have to go over some very high pines at the corner.
 The large maple tree on the right side of the fairway is locally called the “270 tree”.
 Get it past that tree and you might be able to put it on in two, assuming you maneuver your ball over the front bunker and can avoid those on both the right and left edges of the green.
 Once on the green there are severe breaks to the cup depending on where the hole is cut.